GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Experiments

-\textbf{Communication Efficiency.} Besides model accuracy, we also compare the communication costs of \texttt{GPT-FL} with existing FL methods on CIFAR-10/100 under high data heterogeneity, where communication cost is measured as the total number of model parameters communicated between the server and clients during federated training until reaching a target model test accuracy.
-Specifically, Figure~\ref{fig:comm} shows the communication cost comparison between standard FL methods, public data-based methods\footnote{We do not compare with FedDF and DS-FL as they do not achieve competitive model accuracy.}, and \texttt{GPT-FL} under VGG19; and Figure~\ref{fig:comm_syn} shows the communication cost comparison between generative data-based methods and \texttt{GPT-FL} under ConvNet.
+\textbf{Communication Efficiency.} In addition to model accuracy, we evaluate the communication costs of \texttt{GPT-FL} compared to exisiting FL methods on CIFAR-10/100 under high data heterogeneity.
+The communication cost is quantified by the total number of model parameters exchanged between the server and the clients to achieve a target test accuracy.
+Figures~\ref{fig:comm} and \ref{fig:comm_syn} illustrate the comparisons with standard/public data-based FL\footnote{We do not compare with FedDF and DS-FL as they do not achieve competitive model accuracy.} and generative data-based methods under VGG19 and ConvNet, respectively.
 The target test accuracies in Figure~\ref{fig:comm_syn} are set to be lower given the low accuracies achieved by FedGen.
-As shown, \texttt{GPT-FL} has the least communication cost among all the methods, achieving up to 94\% communication reduction compared to the best-performed public data-based baseline Fed-ET and 98\% communication reduction compared to the best-performed generated data-based baseline DynaFed.
+Notably, \texttt{GPT-FL} reduces communication costs by up to 94\% against the best public data-based method, Fed-ET, and 98\% against the best generative data-based method, DynaFed.
 These results highlight the significant advantage of \texttt{GPT-FL} in communication reduction over state-of-the-art FL methods.

-\textbf{Client Sampling Efficiency.} One critical hyper-parameter of FL is the client sampling rate in each communication round during the federated training process.
-In Figure~\ref{fig:comp_sample}, we plot the test model accuracies obtained by \texttt{GPT-FL} under low, medium, and high client sampling rates on CIFAR-10/100 with VGG19 under high data heterogeneity.
-As shown, even with a single participating client per round, \texttt{GPT-FL} is able to achieve 80.44\% and 43.07\% test accuracy on CIFAR-10 and CIFAR-100 respectively.
-This performance already surpasses all the other FL methods listed in Table~\ref{tab:overall_performance}, which employs 9 times more clients for training per round.
-These results highlight the significant advantage of \texttt{GPT-FL} in client sampling efficiency over state-of-the-art FL methods, making \texttt{GPT-FL} a very attractive solution in challenging scenarios where not many clients can participate at the same time.
+Furthermore, we examine the client sampling rate's impact, a crucial hyper-parameter in FL, on model performance.
+As depicted in Figure~\ref{fig:comp_sample}, \texttt{GPT-FL} achieves 80.44\% and 43.07\% test accuracies on CIFAR-10 and CIFAR-100, respectively, with only one client per round.
+This surpasses other FL methods that use nine times more clients per round.
+These findings underscore \texttt{GPT-FL}'s superior client sampling efficiency, making it highly effective in scenarios with limited client participation.